 The dtrx tool is an universal archive extractor for many archive types. dtrx stands for “Do The Right Extraction”.
 It is a free, open source archive extraction tool.
-You don’t need to have multiple extraction tools for handling different types of archive files. dtrx will take care of almost all types of archive files such as tar, zip, cpio, deb, rpm, gem, 7z, cab, lzh, rar, gz, bz2, lzma, xz, and many kinds of exe files, including Microsoft Cabinet archives, InstallShield archives, and self-extracting zip files. dtrx will extract the archives into their own dedicated directories.
+You don't need to have multiple extraction tools for handling different types of archive files. dtrx will take care of almost all types of archive files such as tar, zip, cpio, deb, rpm, gem, 7z, cab, lzh, rar, gz, bz2, lzma, xz, and many kinds of exe files, including Microsoft Cabinet archives, InstallShield archives, and self-extracting zip files. dtrx will extract the archives into their own dedicated directories.
 Also, it makes sure you can read and write all the files you just extracted, while leaving the rest of the permissions intact.
-And also, it can find the archives inside the archive and extract those too.
+Further more, it can find the archives inside the archive and extract them too.

 In this brief tutorial, we will see how to install and use dtrx for handling archive files in Unix-like operating systems.

 $ yaourt -S dtrx

 $ packer -S dtrx

 The dtrx extraction tool is available in the default repositories of Ubuntu.
 The following command will install dtrx on your Ubuntu system.

 $ sudo apt-get install dtrx

 On other Linux distributions, you can manually compile and install it from the source as shown below.

 Make sure you have installed python in your Linux box.
 Then, download the latest version from here.

 $ wget https://brettcsmith.org/2007/dtrx/dtrx-7.1.tar.gz